MichaelLangbein/tdl2/backend/data/wiki/math/algebra_general.md

 # General algebra
 In the following sections, we will take care to differentiate between the definition of a concept (like of an inner product) and its implementation.
 The definition of an inner product is based on properties that a thing has to fulfill, whereas the implementation begins with a definition and is then followed by a proof that the properties hold under that definition.

-We will mention the following implementations: the vectorspace of coordinate free oriented lengths, the vectorspace $\reals^n$, which is the same as oriented length but put inside of a coordinate system(euclidian or angular), the vectorspace of matrices, and $C_{[a,b]}$, the vectorspace of continuous functions.
+We will mention the following implementations: the vector-space of coordinate free oriented lengths, the vector-space $\reals^n$, which is the same as oriented length but put inside of a coordinate system(euclidean or angular), the vector-space of matrices, and $C_{[a,b]}$, the vector-space of continuous functions.

 # Vector spaces

-> **Definition** [Vector space] A vector space $V$ is a set closed over two operations: scalar multiplication and vector addition.
-These two operations must fullfill the following properties:
+> **Definition** [Vector space] A **vector space** $V$ is a set closed over two operations: scalar multiplication and vector addition.
+These two operations must fulfill the following properties:

 - $V$ is closed under scalar multiplication and vector-addition: $a\vec{v} \in V, \vec{v} + \vec{w} \in V$
 - vector-addition is commutative: $\vec{v} + \vec{w} = \vec{w} + \vec{v}$